kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 Page details:

-* **Navigation Bar:**

-    All buttons have text color set to grey the same as borders once a site is active.
-After the visit this will change to sea blue color to match the background image:
-    * **About me** button will direct you to the Home page.
-    * **Resume** button will direct you to my work history.
-    * **Contact** button will direct you to the Contact page.

-    *All navigation buttons has pass tests and worked according to project expections.*

-* **Hero image:**

-    Was styled to achieve a multi dimensional look,  animation added to increase the size of hero image to 110% and zoom back after 5 sec.

-    *Hero image animation has pass tests and worked according to project expections.*

-* **Title area:**

-    Text was checked against typos, the font size is set to match the most popular screen sizes.
-Slide in animation added to compliment hero image animation.

-    *Title area animation has pass tests and worked according to project expections.*

-* **Personal Details:**

-    Build in table form to ensure correct position of the text.

-    Social media icons added without visual text (e.g Facebook), all icons are with active links.

-    *Social media icons pass tests and worked according to project expections.*

-* **Middle section (About me, Resume, Contact):**

-    Scale to fit most popular devices, added grey transparent background to separate form page background, heading is visually separated by double underline.
-    Per page:
-    * **About me** - short sentence with quote for visitors.
-    * **Resume** - work history in easy to read form, job title automatically set to uppercase, company and work time frames with underline decoration to provide clear separation from main text;

-    *Resume page pass tests and worked according to project expections.*
+* **Action buttons:**

+    All buttons have text color set to #701ef4 with orange border, to ensure good contrast.
+    * **Play** button will direct you to the Game page, will animate (transition in 0.5s) once pressed and change color to green.
+    * **WANT TO KNOW HOW TO PLAY?** button will expand game rules below;
+    * **RETURN TO STORY PAGE** button will direct you to the index page, will animate (transition in 0.5s) once pressed and change color to green.
+    * **Submit form** button once pressed will change color to green than check if feedback field is filled (using Java Script):
+        * If NOT the page alert "Please leave feedback" will appear
+        * If YES than will direct you to [Code Institute - formdump](https://formdump.codeinstitute.net/) and open in it in the new tab

+    * **Clear form** button will clear all text from form (using Java Script).

+    *All buttons has pass tests and worked according to project expections.*

+* **Characters story:**

+    * Entire text was checked against grammatical issues and typos
+    * Entire text area received transparent background to improve contrast and UX
+    * Story will zoom to 110% to increase text size once mouse over the area - adding motion to the page

+    *Characters story has pass tests and worked according to project expections.*

+* **Game rules:**
+    Expand once press the **WANT TO KNOW HOW TO PLAY?** button:
+    * Entire text was checked against grammatical issues and typos
+    * Entire text area received transparent background to improve contrast and UX
+    * A font awesome icons added to achieve game card style

+    *Game rules has pass tests and worked according to project expections.*

+* **Game buttons (choose fighter):**

+    * Characters images used instead of regular buttons,
+    * Characters will zoom to 110% to show currently pointed hero (UX)

+    *Game buttons animation has pass tests and worked according to project expections.*

+* **Battlefield area:**

+    * Characters images will appear as per player and computer choice,
+    * The VS image will popup in between chosen characters once first character will be clicked

+   *Battlefield area has pass all tests and worked according to project expections.*

+* **Score/result area:**
+    * The player (left) and computer (right) result in text form will appear below chosen character
+    * As per player result (Win, Lost, Draw) the font awesome will appear
+        * WINNER - Trophy icon 🏆
+        * LOOSER - Sad face icon 😭
+        * DRAW - Hand shake icon 🤝
+    * Player score will be calculated each time when player wins
+    * Computer score will be calculated each time when computer wins
+    * Rounds played will calculate each time the character is chosen

+*Score/result area has pass all tests and worked according to project expections.*

+* **Game logic:**
+    * 3 characters to choose from (9 combinations)
+    * Total rounds 10
+    * No draw option (as this is The Ultimate Tournament 😂), game number will increase until one of the game parties will get a higher score.

+*game logic has pass all tests and worked according to project expections.*

 * **Contact** - Contact form with decision points (radio buttons);
         * Send button with green color, once pressed will check if all fields are filled than direct you to [Code Institute - formdump](https://formdump.codeinstitute.net/) and open in new tab;

         * Clear form button with red color will clear all text from form.